Phrase and beyond

 Spaces is one of the features within Phrase that localization managers love the most.
 It allows you to optimize your workflow by logically arranging projects within folder-like virtual locations.
 This feature proves especially useful to create a time-saving structure in accounts with multiple projects.

-Spaces also come in handy when you need to set up glossaries for your projects because you can assign a Glossary to a Space.
-This way, all projects within that Space will highlight matching Glossary terms in the source text whenever a translator works on them.
+Spaces also come in handy when you need to set up term bases for your projects because you can assign a term base to a Space.
+This way, all projects within that space will highlight matching entries in the term base in the source text whenever a translator works on them.

 Ready for a project spring-clean?
 Have a read of this helpful how-to guide and start organizing them now.